2019 Great Waters Summer Season

 King played the role of itinerant bluesman Tommy Johnson along side George Clooney in the movie “O Brother, Where Art Thou?
 (2000),” captivating audiences the world over.
 His authenticity as a folk blues artist, by any measure, proved to be undeniable.

-We have an exciting lineup for the 2019 season designed just for YOU!
+We are thrilled to bring an incredible variety of music to Wolfeboro this summer with a lineup designed just for YOU!
 Please head over to our homepage to see what we have in store this summer … and mark your calendar.
-Our new website is full of information about our events and it’s easier than ever to purchase tickets.
-You can buy a season package, several tickets at once, or just one.
-It’s up to you.
+Our new website is full of information about our events and it’s easier than ever to join us and experience the amazing music of the 2019 Summer Season!

 Looking even further ahead … our 25th anniversary is coming up in 2020!
 We have exciting things in store to celebrate this very special time for Great Waters as well.
 Check in with us often to see our plans unfold.